Changissnz/nu_merchant_principal/README.md

 course of events, where all non-zero possibilities are eventually reached, those participants have higher risk of termination.
-Allocation of risk to specific participants, on a constant basis, could prove to be a great point for contention in environments that nurture challenger initiatives.
+Allocation of risk to specific participants, on a constant basis, could prove to be a persuasive point for contention in environments that nurture challenger initiatives.
+In the second area of risk-dumping, for an entire alliance to abstain from something recognized as both risky and value-producing, the alliance must not have at least one of capacity or capability.